Nicholas C. Kawa

 Columbus, OH 43210

-My research centers on questions of human-environmental interaction, with specific focus on human relationships to plants and soils.
+My research centers on questions of human-environment interaction, with specific focus on human relationships to plants, soils, and bodily waste.
 I have studied the management of Amazonian Dark Earth (a fertile anthropogenic soil associated with Pre-Columbian Amerindian settlements), examining how past and present human activity has shaped the botanical diversity found in association with it.
 I have also investigated the roles that social networks and religious affiliation play in the maintenance and distribution of botanical species and crop varieties managed in rural Amazonian communities.

 Kawa, N.C.
 2016.
 Amazonia in the Anthropocene: People, Soils, Plants, Forests.
 Austin: University of Texas Press.